 As a children’s mental health center, our purpose is to help children, and their families, heal from painful emotional experiences.
-We value the well-being, mental health and equality of every person, especially those who have experienced discrimination based on their race, gender or gender non-conformity, socio-economic status, ability, sexual orientation, age or ethnicity.
+We value the well-being, mental health and equality of every person, especially those who have experienced discrimination based on their race, gender identity and/or expression, socio-economic status, ability, sexual orientation, age, ethnicity, immigration or refugee status.

-Washburn Center for Children believes it is our responsibility to promote an inclusive community and foster a supportive and respectful culture for all families and staff who come through our doors.
+Washburn Center for Children believes it is our responsibility to promote an inclusive community and foster a supportive and respectful culture for all families and staff.
+We strive to provide a safe space for all who come through our doors.